 Furthermore, according to the Notice on Promoting the Healthy Development of Online Distribution of Publications issued by the General Administration of Press and Publication on December 7, 2010, any entities engaging in online publications distribution in China shall apply for the Publications Operation Permit with an "online distribution" notation.
-However, the Administrative Measures for the Publication Market provides that an entity that maintains a valid Publication Operation Permit for the retail sale of publications is only required to file notice with a competent press and publication administrative authority within 15 days from starting online publication distributions.
-Currently, the competent press and publications, to complete the notice filing procedure and does not mandate the "online distribution" notation on the Publication Operation Permit in practice.
-Vipshop Information has completed the notice filing with the competent authority in Shanghai.
+However, the Administrative Measures for the Publication Market provides that an entity that maintains a valid Publication Operation Permit for the retail sale of publications is only required to file notice with a competent press and publication administrative authority within 15 days from starting online publications distribution business.
+Currently, the competent press and publication administrative authority in Guangzhou and Shanghai only require online publication distributors, who have the Publication Operation Permit for the retail sale of publications, to complete the notice filing procedure and does not mandate the "online distribution" notation on the Publication Operation Permit in practice.
+Vipshop Information has completed the notice filing with the competent authority in Guangzhou, and Lefeng Shanghai has completed the notice filing with the competent authority in Shanghai.